FayezAltawafshih/FayezAltawafshih/README.md

 B.S., Management Information System | The University of Al-Hussein Bin Talal (_Jan 2015_)

 ## Work Experience
+** Researcher  @  Department of Statistics  (Nov 2024 - Present)**
+  - Conducted structured interviews with randomly selected individuals to collect demographic and economic data.
+  - Designed and maintained coding sheets and data collection tools tailored to specific research topics.
+  - Entered, cleaned, and organized raw data to ensure accuracy and consistency.

-**Data Entry Clerk @  Nimr Al-Lawzi and Partners (_Jan 2021 - Dec 2022)**
+** Surveyor Assistant – Nimr Al-Lawzi and Partners (Nov 2021 – Jun 2022)**
-  - Entered and updated information in our databases with accuracy and efficiency.
+  - Assisted the lead surveyor in setting up and operating surveying equipment such as leveling instruments and total stations.
+  - Marked reference points and boundary lines based on engineering drawings.
-  - Reviewed and verified data for completeness and correctness.
+  - Accurately recorded field measurements and verified data before submission.
-  - Maintained confidential information and adhere to data entry protocols.

 **Data Analyst @  Mindset (Jan 2017 - Jan 2019)**
 - Acquired data from primary or secondary data sources and maintained databases and data systems.
 - Identified, analyzed, and interpreted trends or patterns in complex data sets.